jerrodgerth/dc-blueprint/docs/index.md

 A brief introduction is provided here and more information can be found at <https://www.nokia.com/networks/dc-fabric/>

 ### SR Linux
-Nokia SR Linux is a new NOS developed specifically to meet the needs of hyper scale customers and yet be consumable by any customer regardless of size.
+Nokia SR Linux is a new NOS developed specifically to meet the needs of hyper-scalers and yet be consumable by any customer regardless of size.

 > Nokia SR Linux opens up the future for cloud builder and hyper-scaler data center networking teams.
 > Its model-driven foundation is designed from the ground up with a management architecture that meets today’s demands for scalability, visibility, cost-efficiency and ease of operations.